DragonL40/logseq/pages/Get Out.md

-- It was my first time watching this film, and up until the part where .
+- It was my first time watching this film, and up until the part where Chris goes up the stairs .
+- Deer symbol
+	- Dad talks about how he wants deers to be eradicated